 You will come to the top of the ridge with an orange metal fence post overlooking the beautiful and serene Needle Canyon running N-S on the east side of the Needle.
-Look west to the horizon just south of the Needle, and you will see the obvious gap or ravine in the ridge that will allow you to continue west bound.
-This is your target, it will always remain in sight, but getting there is a bit of a maze through the bushy trees on the sandy and flat valley floor.
+Look west to the horizon just south of the Needle, and you will see the obvious gap or ravine in the ridge that will allow you to continue westbound.
+This is your target.
+It will always remain in sight, but getting there is a bit of a maze through the bushy trees on the sandy and flat valley floor.
 There are several "use" trails to choose from, of which a couple proceed more to the right for climber's access up to the Needle.

 Once at the ravine, there is enough of a trail to follow despite the thick vegetation closing in at times (long pants recommended if temp allows - I didn't :(

 When you top the ravine, you are now basically heading down into East Boulder Canyon.
 Now you are looking for the "slab of rock" passageway on the left.
-Bypass the true hole in the wall you'll see up and on your left as you go down (it doesn't work - I tried it).
-What you are looking for is a little further down and is actually "V" gap in the wall at the bottom of a smooth rock slope with a "door" size slab of rock laying against the left side of it.
-On top of the slab you'll notice some small stacked stones.
+Bypass the true hole in the wall you'll see up and on your left, as you go down (it doesn't work - I tried it).
+What you are looking for is a little further down and is a "V" gap in the wall at the bottom of a smooth rock slope with a "door" size slab of rock lying against the left side of it.
+On top of the slab, you'll notice some small stacked stones.

-This hike is listed as One-Way.
-When you hike several trails on a single "hike", log it with a generic name that describes the hike.
+When hiking several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the example.